What to Do If My Partner Is an Alcoholic and Needs Help

 Mapping the First Four Weeks After Assessment

-Week one focuses on implementing safety protocols and establishing new communication patterns, with families practicing daily check-ins that avoid confrontational language while documenting drinking incidents objectively2.
+1. Week One: Implement safety protocols and establish new communication patterns.
+Practice daily check-ins that avoid confrontational language while documenting drinking incidents objectively2.

 Tracking Behavioral Changes and Breakthroughs

 Documenting behavioral changes and breakthrough moments provides essential data for understanding recovery patterns when supporting a partner with alcohol dependency.
-Partners benefit from maintaining simple daily logs that track specific behaviors rather than general impressions:
+Partners benefit from maintaining simple daily logs that track specific behaviors rather than general impressions, noting communication quality, household responsibility completion, and emotional stability indicators2.

-Breakthrough moments often appear subtle initially, such as your partner initiating difficult conversations about drinking patterns or demonstrating genuine concern for family impact rather than defensive responses2.
+Breakthrough moments often appear subtle initially, such as your partner initiating difficult conversations about drinking patterns or demonstrating genuine concern for family impact rather than defensive responses.
+This tracking method works when families recognize that meaningful change accumulates gradually through small consistent improvements rather than dramatic transformational events.
+Document sleep patterns, work attendance, and social engagement levels as concrete measures that reflect underlying recovery progress when someone struggles with substance use concerns.

 Review and Course-Correction for Families